Irresistible Lemon Blueberry Cookies – A Sweet and Tangy Treat

 Wet Ingredients

-Optional add-insTry mixing in white chocolate chips for extra sweetness or chopped nuts for added crunch.
+• Optional mix-ins – White chocolate chips add extra sweetness, while chopped nuts bring a crunchy contrast.
 A drizzle of lemon glaze takes these cookies to the next level.

-For a festive touch, consider serving these cookies alongside a Christmas pudding during the holidays.
+For a festive twist, serve these cookies alongside a Christmas pudding during the holidays!

 Want to switch things up?
-Here are a few ideas:
+Here are some easy ways to adjust the recipe:

 Vegan-friendlyUse plant-based butter and an egg substitute like applesauce or flaxseed meal.